Skip to content

 Side effects

-Wegovy (semaglutide) is an injectable therapy conditionally approved in the U.S. for adults with metabolic dysfunction-associated steatohepatitis (MASH), a serious form of fatty liver disease.
+Wegovy (semaglutide) is an injectable therapy conditionally approved in the U.S. for adults with metabolic dysfunction-associated steatohepatitis (MASH), a serious form of steatotic liver disease (SLD).

 Administered via under-the-skin, or subcutaneous, injection, the therapy has been shown to reduce liver inflammation and scarring, known as fibrosis, in people with MASH and moderate to advanced liver fibrosis, but no cirrhosis, or irreversible liver fibrosis.